Cybersnake223/Hypr/README.md

 Quickshell processes are auto-started by `qs_manager.sh` on Hyprland startup.
 The config files live under `.config/quickshell/`.

 > [!NOTE]
-> Quickshell is an AUR package (`quickshell-git`).
-The installer will check for it, but you may need to install it manually beforehand.
+> Quickshell is in the official Arch repos (`quickshell`).
+The installer will check for it.

 <br/>